GiliKing/login-logout-localstorage/README.md

 # login-logout-localstorage

-using browser local storage to create a simple login and login
+using browser local storage to create a simple login and logout

 link down below